theodo-group/LLPhant/docusaurus/docs/usage.md

 You can create a FunctionInfo object that will describe your method to OpenAI.
 Then you can add it to the OpenAIChat object.
-If the response from OpenAI contains a function name and parameters, LLPhant will call the function.
+If the response from OpenAI contains a tools' name and parameters, LLPhant will call the tool.

 <div align="center">
     <img src="/assets/function-flow.png" alt="Function flow" style={{paddingBottom:20}} />